chriskonnertz/RegEx/README.md

 ```

 Returns the concatenated partial regular expressions as a string.
-The magic method `__toString` ahs been implemented as well so you may convert the RegEx object to a string.
+The magic method `__toString` has been implemented as well so you may convert the RegEx object to a string.

 ## PHPVerbalExpressions